 Learn about the program and have thoughtful questions to ask about the program.
 Thank-you notes are highly recommended.
-Thank-you emails are an alternative to actual thank-you notes.
+Thank-you emails are an alternative to actual thank-you notes, however, communication with the program coordinator/program director is effective to show interest.